sdnewhop/grinder/docs/labs/1-aisec-scan-example/README.md

 ## This Lab Contains
 1. This document with additional information and description
-1. Additional `.sh` script with set of different scanning commands
+1. Additional `.sh` scripts with set of different scanning commands

 ## Prerequisites and Requirements
 ### TL;DR